Masdevallia/data-analysis-pipeline/README.md

 ##

 ### INPUT:

-Pipeline = Get a Michelin Restaurant from two arguments: state and budget.

 The pipeline receives 2 parameters via command-line arguments.
 I used 'argparse' for this task.
 This parameters are used to dynamically filter the dataset.